 Abrasive ceramics are used to grind, wear, or cut away other materials.
-Thus the prime requisite for this group of materials is the hardness or wear resistance in addition to high toughness.
+Thus the prime requisite for this group of materials is hardness or wear resistance in addition to high toughness.
 As they may also be exposed to high temperatures, they need to exhibit some refractoriness.
 Diamond, silicon carbide, tungsten carbide, silica sand, and aluminum oxide/corundum are some typical examples of abrasive ceramic materials.

 Cement, plaster of paris and lime come under this group of ceramics.
-The characteristic property of these materials is that when they are mixed with water, they form a slurry which sets subsequently and hardens finally.
+The characteristic property of these materials is that when they are mixed with water, they form a slurry that sets subsequently and hardens finally.
 Thus it is possible to form virtually any shape.
 They are also used as bonding phases, for example between construction bricks.

 Advanced ceramic materials are newly developed and manufactured in a limited range for specific applications.
 Usually, their electrical, magnetic, and optical properties and a combination of properties are exploited.
-Typical applications: heat engines, ceramic armors, electronic packaging, etc. Some typical ceramics and respective applications are as follows:
+Typical applications: heat engines, ceramic armors, electronic packaging, etc.

-Aluminum nitride (AlN): because of its typical properties such as good electrical insulation but high thermal conductivity, aluminum nitride is used in many electronic applications such as in electrical circuits operating at a high frequency.
+Because of its typical properties such as good electrical insulation but high thermal conductivity, aluminum nitride is used in many electronic applications such as in electrical circuits operating at a high frequency.
 It is also suitable for integrated circuits.
 Other electronic ceramics include – barium titanate (BaTiO3) and Cordierite (2MgO-2Al2O3-5SiO2).

-Silicon carbide (SiC): it is known as one of the best ceramic materials for very high-temperature applications.
-Silicon carbide is used as coatings on other materials for protection from extreme temperatures.
+Silicon carbide is known as one of the best ceramic materials for very high-temperature applications.
+It is used as coatings on other materials for protection from extreme temperatures.
 It is also used as an abrasive material.
 It is used as a reinforcement in many metallic and ceramic-based composites.
 It is a semiconductor and is often used in high-temperature electronics.
 Silicon nitride (Si3N4) has properties similar to those of SiC but is somewhat lower, and found applications in such automotive and gas turbine engines.

 It is mostly found as a pigment in paints.
 It also forms part of certain glass ceramics.
 It is used to make other ceramics like BaTiO3.

 It exhibits great toughness properties and hence found applications in armor production.
 It is also a good conductor of both electricity and heat.

-Uranium oxide (UO2): it is mainly used as nuclear reactor fuel.
+It is mainly used as nuclear reactor fuel.
 It has exceptional dimensional stability because its crystal structure can accommodate the products of the fission process.

 An Overview of Silicon Nitride CeramicsNext